-Name, strength and formulation of Meningococcal group A, C, W and Y conjugate vaccine, MenACWY: Menveo®, 0.5ml reconstituted vaccine solution containing: drug Originally contained in powder vial: Meningococcal group A oligosaccharide1 10micrograms Originally contained in the solution vial: J Meningococcal group C oligosaccharide1 Meningococcal group W135 oligosaccharide1 Meningococcal group Y oligosaccharide1 1conjugated to Corynebacterium diphtheriae CRM197 5 micrograms 5 micrograms 5 micrograms protein or Nimenrix®, 0.5ml reconstituted vaccine solution cor ntaining: Originally in powder: • Neisseria meningitidis A polysaccharide2 • Neisseria meningitidis C polysaccharide2 • Neisseria meningitidis W135 polysaccharide2 • Neisseria meningitidis Y polysaccharide2 2 conjugated to tetanus toxoid carrier protein solvent for solution for injection in pre-filled syringe 5 micrograms 5 micrograms 5 micrograms 5 micrograms 44 micrograms or MenQuadfi®, 0.5ml solution for injection containing: Neisseria meningitidis group A polysaccharide3 Neisseria meningitidis group C polysaccharide3 Neisseria meningitidis group W polysaccharide3 Neisseria meningitidis group Y polysaccharide3 3 conjugated to tetanus toxoid carrier protein 10 micrograms 10 micrograms 10 micrograms 10 micrograms 55 micrograms Legal category Prescription only medicine (POM) Black triangle▼ MenQuadfi [®] .
-As a new vaccine product, the Medicine Regulatory Agency (MHRA) has a specific interest in drug reactions for this product.
-All suspected adverse reported using the MHRA Yellow Card Scheme. the reporting of adverse Off-label use (continued over Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 page) Menveo® is off-label for children under 2 years of age children under 12 months. , as is MenQuadfi [®] for Nimenrix® is licensed from 6 weeks of age, for a schemonth interval between doses, but a one month interval the advice in Chapter 22 of the Green Book.
-Where possible, administer a vaccine licensed for the licenced vaccine is available, then an alternative vaccito avoid undue delay. • All vaccines are recommended in accordance with ac Chapter 22 of the Green Book. lvice in Chapter 7 and Vaccines should be stored according to the conditions section below.
+Name, strength and formulation of Meningococcal group A, C, W and Y conjugate vaccine, MenACWY: Menveo®, 0.5ml reconstituted vaccine solution containing: drug Originally contained in powder vial: Meningococcal group A oligosaccharide1 10micrograms Originally contained in the solution vial: Meningococcal group C oligosaccharide1 Meningococcal group W135 oligosaccharide1 Meningococcal group Y oligosaccharide1 1conjugated to Corynebacterium diphtheriae CRM197 5 micrograms 5 micrograms 5 micrograms protein or Nimenrix®, 0.5ml reconstituted vaccine solution cor ntaining: Originally in powder: • Neisseria meningitidis A polysaccharide2 • Neisseria meningitidis C polysaccharide2 • Neisseria meningitidis W135 polysaccharide2 • Neisseria meningitidis Y polysaccharide2 2 conjugated to tetanus toxoid carrier protein solvent for solution for injection in pre-filled syringe 5 micrograms 5 micrograms 5 micrograms 5 micrograms 44 micrograms or MenQuadfi®, 0.5ml solution for injection containing: Neisseria meningitidis group A polysaccharide3 Neisseria meningitidis group C polysaccharide3 Neisseria meningitidis group W polysaccharide3 Neisseria meningitidis group Y polysaccharide3 3 conjugated to tetanus toxoid carrier protein 10 micrograms 10 micrograms 10 micrograms 10 micrograms 55 micrograms Legal category Prescription only medicine (POM) Black triangle▼ MenQuadfi® As a new vaccine product, the Medicines and Healthcare products Regulatory Agency (MHRA) has a specific interest in the reporting of adverse drug reactions for this product.
+All suspected adverse drug reactions should be reported using the MHRA Yellow Card Scheme.
+Off-label use (continued over disorder is off-label administration in line with advice in Chapter 4 page) Menveo® is off-label for children under 2 years of age, as is MenQuadfi® for children under 12 months.
+Nimenrix® is licensed from 6 weeks of age, for a schedule with a minimum 2 month interval between doses, but a one month interval is in accordance with the advice in Chapter 22 of the Green Book.
+Where possible, administer a vaccine licensed for the age of the individual.
+If no licenced vaccine is available, then an alternative vaccine may be given off-label to avoid undue delay.
+All vaccines are recommended in accordance with advice in Chapter 22 of the Green Book.
+Vaccines should be stored according to the conditions section below.
 However, in the event of an inadverter of these conditions, refer to Vaccine Incident Guidance.
 Where vaccines are assessed in accordance with these guidelines as appropriate for continued use, this would constitute off-label administration under this PGD.